FernandoSSI/FernandoSSI/README.md

 ### Welcome to my profile!

 I'm a Full-Stack Developer focusing on Spring Boot (Back-End) and ReactJS (Web Front-End).
-I'm currently learning about optimization algorithms and machine learning.
+I'm currently learning about optimization.

 <div>